1 Drexel Drive

 - If you are offered a choice of dates to interview, try to take the interview as early as possible.
 Waiting until the end of the semester or until it is convenient for you may hurt your chance of getting accepted.

 - Provide schools with PROFESSIONAL contact information.
 The contact information requested on applications and any documents associated with your education or employment should be PROFESSIONAL.
 That is, the email address you provide should not be inappropriate (for example, sexyMD2be@email.com is NOT acceptable).
-Provide a professional email address, like your XULA email address (NOTE: In XULA mail, you can go to "OPTIONS," "LOCAL ACCOUNT, then "FORWARDING" to have emails sent to your XULA account forwarded to another email account that you check daily).
-ADDITIONALLY, make sure that voicemail greetings attached to any contact phone numbers that you provide are APPROPRIATE!!
+Provide a professional email address, like your XULA email address.
+ADDITIONALLY, make sure that voicemail greetings for your contact phone numbers are APPROPRIATE!!
 Music, explicit language, etc. on voicemail greetings will NOT give admissions committees a good impression of you as a prospective physician, dentist, etc.

 - The interview begins when you walk out your front door and ends when you return.
 It is a serious mistake to think the interview begins when you enter the room with an interviewer and ends when you walk out of that room.
 The person who sits beside you on the plane or beside you in the waiting room or across the table at lunch may be asked their opinion regarding your character, ability to communicate with others, etc. Further, don't think that interviews are only conducted by faculty or staff.
 At many schools, the students with whom you stay or interact are asked their opinion.
 Therefore, conduct yourself accordingly.